-Car Batteries Alternative ways to recycle Illegal in Garbage & Drains Hazardous Waste Special Instructions FREE Household Hazardous Waste (HHW) and Mattress Collection Event (Richmond, CA) – ONE DAY ONLY!
-Saturday, September 24, 2022 More Info Get Reminder FREE Drop-Off at West Contra Costa Household Hazardous Waste Facility Residents may, for free, safely and properly dispose of any and all types of batteries at the West County HHW Collection Facility. *Electric Vehicle batteries not accepted.
+Car Batteries Alternative ways to recycle Illegal in Garbage & Drains Hazardous Waste FREE Household Hazardous Waste (HHW) and Mattress Collection Event (Hercules, CA) – ONE DAY ONLY!
+Saturday, June 24, 2023 More Info Get Reminder FREE Drop-Off at West Contra Costa Household Hazardous Waste Facility Residents may, for free, safely and properly dispose of car batteries (except for Electric Vehicles*) at the West County HHW Collection Facility. *Electric Vehicle (EV) batteries NOT accepted for drop-off.
 Please return EV batteries to your auto dealer.
 Never Throw Away Car batteries from non-electric vehicles are lead-acid batteries that are illegal to throw in the trash.
 They can leach harmful chemicals into the water and soil and contaminate drinking water sources.
 Car Batteries Are Scrap Metal Used car batteries can be recycled as scrap metal at a scrapyard that pays for them.
 You can find nearby scrapyards using the iScrap App.
 Alternative Ways to Recycle Return to the Store When it’s time to buy a new car battery, bring the old one to the retailer or dealership.
 Certified service shops collect and recycle them for you.
 Firestone Battery Recycling Program Firestone sells tires along with other auto products and services.
 They run a free battery recycling program that accepts drop-offs.
 Find a store.
 Recycle With AutoZone AutoZone is the second largest retailer of aftermarket car parts.
 They accept old car batteries at their store locations.
 Find a store.
 Did You Know?
 Job Creation and Automotive Recycling In the United States, the automotive recycling industry employs more than 140,000 people nationwide, bringing in about $32 billion in sales each year.
 About 86 percent of a whole vehicle can be recycled into new car parts or other consumer products.
 Find out more.